3D Printing with the FlashForge Creator Pro and PrusaSlicer (Slic3r)

 • Left and dual extruder code does a proper tool change with sufficient clearance for the nozzle swap.
 This means your coordinates are not all messed up and you can use correct values for the platform origin.

 Long story short, the person who wrote this code, for the most part did know what he was doing.
 I explicitly waited to publish this code until I knew what each line did and why.
-There is no cargo cult in here, at best one or two lines that are redundant.
+There is no cargo cult in here, at best one or two lines are redundant.

 Another side note: the make_fcp_x3g.pl script invokes GPX with the ‘-p’ option.
 This causes it to override the print percentage shown on the LCD display by estimating how long each print move takes, and making a wild guess at the pre-print warm-up time.
 Because of this guess and it being unaware of acceleration for print moves, it is usually overly optimistic especially at the start of the print.
 It is however a whole lot better than just mapping the Z axis to a percentage as Slic3r does.